KansasCityWomeninTechnology/cocktails-worksheets/docs/css/05-text-icons/README.md

      content: "\f57b";
    }
    ```
-4. Dare we repeat the suggestion to commit your changes, yet again?
+4. Dare we repeat the suggestion to **commit your changes**, yet again?

 # Checkpoint